-Instructions: The Proposal Narrative section must be submitted in Arial 12-point font with one-inch margins on all four sides.
-The narrative must be 1.5-line spaced and cannot exceed 15 numbered pages in length.
 For the Proposal Narrative, address each of the five (5) sections below.
-Each section should be titled according to its section header as provided (e.g., Project Need, Project Description and Work Plan, Project Collaboration, Evidence-based Practices and Strategies, and Project Evaluation).
+Each section should be titled according to its section header as provided (e.g., Project Need, Project Description, Project Organizational Capacity and Collaboration, and Project Evaluation and Monitoring).
 Within each section, address the bulleted items in a cohesive, comprehensive narrative format.
 Do not include website links.

-The 15-page limitation for this section does not include the mandatory Cover Sheet, Proposal Checklist, Applicant Information Form, Project Abstract, Budget Table, Budget Narrative, or other required attachments (see Proposal Checklist).
+The 15-page limitation for this section does not include the mandatory Cover Sheet, Proposal Checklist, Applicant Information Form, Project Abstract, Budget Table, Budget Narrative, Project Work Plan, endnotes, letters of commitment, or other required attachments.